BFF: Best Friends Forever

 BFF: Best Friends Forever is a 2009 Filipino comedy film released by Star Cinema.
 It stars Sharon Cuneta, Ai-Ai delas Alas and John Estrada.
 The film was released domestically on May 13, 2009.

 Plot

-Honey (Sharon Cuneta) is a housewife married to Tim (John Estrada).
-She gets a nagging feeling that her husband is being unfaithful.
-She realizes that she has not been taking care of her personal appearance so she enrolls in a gym where she meets Frances (Ai-Ai delas Alas) who has a boyfriend named TJ.
-TJ and Tim are the same person.

-TJ is in the car with Frances, talking, but soon he realizes that Frances is pregnant with his baby.
-He starts crying, but Frances mistakes them for tears of joy.
+Honey, a housewife, suspects her husband Tim of being unfaithful.
+To improve her appearance, she joins a gym and meets Frances, who has a boyfriend named TJ—Tim's alter ego.
+Tim, while with Frances, discovers she is pregnant with his baby.
+He cries, but Frances mistakes his tears for joy.

-Then, Honey and Frances are in the restaurant having a good time.
-Frances passes out, when her phone starts ringing.
-Honey answers Frances's phone and Tim answers.
-Thinking that he was talking to Frances, he tells her that he is sorry, but he is married with three children.
-Honey was enraged that Tim cheated on her with Frances, and plots to get revenge on Frances and tries to keep Tim from getting close to Frances ever again.
-After a series of events, they find out that Tim was to blame.
-Honey and Frances are BFFs again and Honey forgives Tim.

-Tim was so happy, and he starts jumping in joy shouting "Yahoo!!!", but he gets hit by a car and dies.
-After that, Frances and Honey continue to be BFFs.
+Honey and Frances are having a good time at a restaurant when Frances passes out and her phone rings.
+Honey answers the call, and Tim, thinking he is speaking to Frances, confesses he is married with three children.
+Enraged, Honey plots revenge on Frances and tries to keep Tim away from her.
+Eventually, they discover Tim is to blame for the situation.
+Honey and Frances reconcile and become best friends again.
+Honey forgives Tim, who is elated but then tragically gets hit by a car and dies.
+Frances and Honey continue their close friendship.